chimukaC7/RESTful-API-with-Laravel-Definitive-Guide/ReadMe.txt

 Obtaining and using tokens using client credentials
 $ php artisan passport:client
+-pick the id i.e use 0 for auto assign
+-pick the client name
+-pick the redirect url

 Using the password Grant Type
 $ php artisan passport:client --password